Brief project overview

 Since we had been developing our products and platform for several years, we gained quite solid understanding about our customers, their needs and pain points, as well as needs and pain points of business that provide their services using our platform.
 To further explore the pain points experienced by our sales and marketing teams when pitching our products to potential customers, I conducted several interviews with our CEO and the sales and marketing managers.

-This information aligned with the Empathize phase of my design process, providing valuable insights into the challenges our sales and marketing teams encounter and highlighting key features to include in the Showcase (Demo) app.
+This information aligned with the Empathize phase of my design process, providing valuable insights into the challenges our sales and marketing teams encounter and highlighting key features to include in the Jetbeep Showcase (Demo) app.

 Insights gained: